Going to Court

 • Coming to your home or workplace

-The Court can also order the abuser to wear an electronic monitoring device.
+The Court can also order the respondent to wear an electronic monitoring device.

 Anyone who is the victim of stalking or a sexually oriented offense can request one of these orders.
 There does not need to be a specific type of relationship between the victim and the offender.
 Criminal charges or convictions against the offender are not required to file for the civil protection order.